Oneflow-Inc/libai/README.md

 **Beta 0.1.0** was released in 15/2/2022:
 - Support 3D parallelism [BERT](https://arxiv.org/abs/1810.04805) models for pretraining.
-- Support 2D Parallelism [ViT](https://arxiv.org/abs/2010.11929) models for Image Classification.
+- Support 2D Parallelism [ViT](https://arxiv.org/abs/2010.11929) models for image classification.

-See [changelog.md](./changelog.md) for details and release history.
+See [changelog](./changelog.md) for details and release history.

 ## Contributing

 We appreciate all contributions to improve LiBai.
-See [CONTRIBUTING.md](./CONTRIBUTING.md) for the contributing guideline.
+See [CONTRIBUTING](./CONTRIBUTING.md) for the contributing guideline.

 ## License